Interstate Compact on the Placement of Children (ICPC)

 • International adoptions

-• Out-of-state Visits
+• Out-of-state visits

 • Placements in boarding schools or any institution primarily educational in character